schollz/thirtythree/README.md

 ### differences between thirtythree and the po-33

-thirtythree is based in the norns which has much higher sound quality (48khz, 24bit, stereo samples) if thats something you want.
+- thirtythree is based in the norns which has higher sound quality (48khz, 24bit, stereo samples) if thats something you want.

-thirtythree has different effects than the po-33. the main reason is that some of the po-33 effects were too advanced for me (like the looping) and also because I wanted to include different effects (like autopan) and also because I wanted to have *stackable* effects (so more than one effect can be triggered simultaneously).

-thirtythree has an effect channel for each sound.
+- thirtythree has an effect channel for each sound. two effects were replaced. effects may act differently (especially the loopers).

-- thirtythree has high fidelity sound (48khz 24bit stereo samples)
-- thirtythree uses *stackable* effects (so more than one effect can occur)
+- instead of recording, you can load a file into any bank (in `PARAMS` menu).
+- you can have multiple backups and make them quickly (<1 sec), change backup # in the `PARAMS` menu.
+- you have two choices of layouts - the classic 5x5 type layout and a compressed 4x6 layout that lets you stamp more of the thirtythree apps across the grid.

 ## po-33 basics

-- [ ] hip+impractical ui on main screen
-- [x] melodic and drum sounds
+- [x] melodic (buttons 1-8) and drum splicing (buttons 9-16)
 - [x] record with <kbd>record</kbd>+<kbd>1-16</kbd> (option to load files instead in parameters)
 - [x] select sound with <kbd>sound</kbd>+<kbd>1-16</kbd>
 - [x] write mode activated with <kb>write</kbd>